FY2017 State of the City

-Mayor Dennis P. Williams presented his proposed Fiscal Year 2014 General Operating Budget and the Water/Sewer Fund Budget before a meeting of Wilmington City Council on Thursday, March 21, 2013.
+Mayor Dennis P. Williams delivered his State of the City Address and presented his proposed Fiscal Year 2017 General Operating Budget and the Water/Sewer Fund Budget before a meeting of Wilmington City Council on Thursday, March 31, 2016.

 Contact the Mayor's Office

 Office of the Mayor